Tag Archives: Michael Golden

 As you drink in these pages it also deliberately slows down the story.
 Ricardo is a master of pacing.
 You simply can’t rush through this, and if you did you’d be losing out.
 Just because there’s not one single written word, no captions, no sound effects screaming off the page, doesn’t mean there isn’t a lot to this in terms of characterisation, drama and scene building, and it only gets more intense as the months go on.

-It’s so unfortunate the comic wouldn’t keep to this format for very long but we’ll get to that next year.
+It’s so unfortunate the comic wouldn’t keep to this format for very long but we’ll get to that next year

 When he returns to his nest we see his family waiting.
-He lovingly rubs heads with the female looking after their eggs, while the other looks on a bit jealously, although we do find out she is the mother of the adolescent rex, who is currently learning to hunt by chasing a small creature about the rocks and trees.
+He lovingly rubs heads with the female looking after their eggs, while the other looks on a bit jealously, although we do find out she is the mother of the adolescent T.rex, who is currently learning to hunt by chasing a small creature about the rocks and trees.
 I felt transported back to this time and involved in the natural lives of dinosaurs like no prose story or documentary before it.

 Subsequent Jurassic Park/World movies have built upon the original’s emphasis on dinosaurs just being animals, not the monsters of older films and books.
 Age of Reptiles does a great job of this too, and moments like the one below remind me of the Tyrannosaur family from The Lost World: Jurassic Park.

 This instalment ends with the Deinonychuses sneaking into the nest at night and stealing all of those eggs, but the adolescent awakes and raises the alarm.
-Giving chase, our male closes in on them as they dart through the forest, but eventually the smaller, more agile dinos leap across a chasm and escape, the T-rex left roaring into the night.
-I remember roughly how this develops and it’s well worth sticking around for!
+Giving chase, our male closes in on them as they dart through the forest, but eventually the smaller, more agile dinos leap across a chasm and escape, the T.rex left roaring into the night.
+I remember roughly how this develops and it’s well worth sticking around for.
 Brilliant, beautiful stuff.

 What a superb issue!
 The three strips come together to create a whole that’s hugely entertaining yet again.
 Yes, they may be cut down every month and as previously explained this wasn’t technically necessary, but with the three of them side-by-side like this they never felt like anything but three complete strips every issue.
 It’s so unfortunate that it wouldn’t keep to this format for very long but we’ll get to that next year.
 Before we go though, a quick look at the adverts within its pages, including news of a new magazine from Dark Horse which sounded awful to me as a kid.